Gary Davies: BBC Radio 2

 On 20 March 2017, during Sara Cox's Sounds of the 80s 24-hour Danceathon for Red Nose Day 2017, Davies was interviewed by Simon Mayo on Simon Mayo Drivetime. and later on 9 June 2017, Davies stood in for Sara Cox to present a special 2¾ hour edition of Sounds of the 80s on BBC Radio 2.
 This was his first time back on BBC Radio after 23 years away.
 In October 2017, January & October 2018, and October/November 2020, Davies sat in for Steve Wright's BBC Radio 2 show.

 On 18 May 2018, as part of a re-organisation of the Radio 2 DJ roster, following changes to the station's evening line-up, Davies took over from Sara Cox as the new host of Radio 2's Sounds of the 80s.
-He also provides holiday and sickness cover for fellow Radio 2 presenters including Zoe Ball, Ken Bruce, Sara Cox, OJ Borg, Steve Wright, Dermot O'Leary, and Rylan Clark.
+He also provides holiday cover for fellow Radio 2 presenters including Zoe Ball, Sara Cox, OJ Borg, Dermot O'Leary, Vernon Kay, and Rylan Clark.

-On 24 February 2023, it was announced that Davies would be the temporary presenter of BBC Radio 2's mid-morning show from 6 March, following Ken Bruce's departure from the station until the new permanent presenter Vernon Kay takes over in May.
+On 24 February 2023, it was announced that Davies would be the temporary presenter of BBC Radio 2's mid-morning show from 6 March, following Ken Bruce's departure from the station, until the new permanent presenter Vernon Kay took over in May.

+On 17 February 2024, Davies became the temporary host of BBC Radio 2 show Pick of the Pops following the death of Steve Wright.
+Davies hosted the programme until 29 June, with Mark Goodier taking over on 6 July.